faizanSayyed7/RiceClassififcation/README.md

-I have analyzed the provided Jupyter notebook ("notebook85daaf6a3b.ipynb") and the associated dataset link and generated a README file for your project, "Rice Type Classification."

-Here is the README, designed to be engaging with good formatting and emojis:

 # 🌾 Rice Type Classification 🍚

 Welcome to the **Rice Type Classification** project!
 This repository contains a Jupyter notebook that implements a classification model to distinguish between different types of rice grains.